Quadriffis/immortal-millionaire/0 - how to read this.md

 The tools sections supply links to interesting external sources of information and tools.

 The why & how dissects the reasons behind the summary and dives into the details of operationalising the summary steps.

+Look at this[^This is a footnote. if you are reading this on Github though it will probably not render as one.
+Please take this into account.]